wkhattak/Finding-Lane-Lines/writeup.md

 ```

-8. **Extrapolating left/right lines:** Finally, having found the left/right lane lines, a pair of left/right lane lines can be obtained by extrapolating the left/right lines.
+8. **Extrapolating left/right lines:** Finally, having found the left/right lane line segments, a pair of left/right lane lines can be obtained by extrapolating the left/right line segments.
 A new function ```extrapolate_lines()``` was added.
 This function first fits a line to each of the left and right line segments.
 Then it gets the *slope (m)* and the *intercept (b)* values.
-Then to construct the lane line, the min/max y coordinate values of the mask (the one that was used to restrict the image to only that area where lane lines normally occur) are plugged into the formula *x =  (y-b/m)* to find the corresponding min/max x coordinates.
-The reason min/max y values are used because the lane lines would always extend from te min y to max y, so all we need to find is the min/max x coordinates of the lane lines as this is what's unknown in the true sense.
+Then to construct the lane line, the min/max y coordinate values of the region of interest (the mask that was used to restrict the image to only that area where lane lines normally occur) are plugged into the formula *x =  (y-b)/m* to find the corresponding min/max x coordinates.
+The reason min/max y values are used because the lane lines would always extend from min y to max y, so all we need to find is the min/max x coordinates of the lane lines as this is what's unknown in the true sense.

 ```python
 left_line_fit = np.polyfit(left_lines_x_points, left_lines_y_points, 1)